ypgajjar/qa-qc-checklists/README.md

 ## Getting Started (Local Development)

-1. Clone this repository or download the `New Text Document.html` file.
+1. Clone this repository or download the `index.html` file.
-2. Open the `New Text Document.html` file in a modern web browser.
+2. Open the `index.html` file in a modern web browser.
 3.  **For AI Features:**
     *   You will need a Google Gemini API Key.
     *   Obtain a key from [Google AI Studio](https://aistudio.google.com/) or your Google Cloud project.